FAQ: Streaming Interlibrary Loan Video Resources (SILLVR)

 9. Are there public performance rights for SILLVR items

 Swank videos do not include public performance rights.
 For example, a patron couldn't check out a Swank video and have a public showing of it.
-Alternatively a faculty member, who checks out a Swank video, could provide a showing in the classroom.
-They can even provide a link to it from the LMS.
+Alexander Street videos do provide public performance rights.

 10. How many titles are included in the SILLVR pilot project?